 ActivTrak's screenshot redaction add-on includes a monthly limit.
 When the redaction usage goes over the monthly limit, alarm-triggered screenshots are no longer captured to prevent storing unredacted screenshots.

-You can find usage statistics within The Screenshot Redaction page that allow you to track how much data processing you’ve used against your account’s monthly storage limit.
+You can find usage statistics within the Screenshot Redaction page that allow you to track how much data processing you’ve used against your account’s monthly storage limit.
 Read on to learn tips and tricks to stay under your monthly limit.

 What information gets redacted?